 Open Science concepts

-Policy Uptake
+Policy uptake

-Also the variables, contribution to SI (self-assesment) it will be a comparison variable for the SI-index generated by the modelling process and interdisciplinary involvement (participation of the researchers from other disciplines) because it was also a comparison variable for the transdisciplinary involvement, removed from modelling process.
+We have used the variable contribution to SI (self-assessment) as a comparison for the calculated SI-Index which was generated by our model.
+The same is true for interdisciplinary involvement (participation of the researchers from other disciplines) because it was also a comparison variable for the transdisciplinary involvement, removed from modelling process.

 After the feature elimination process further modelling has been carried out by Explanatory (EFA) and Confirmatory (CFA) Factor Analysis processes.
 In the explanatory phase after testing the optimal number of factors (eigenvalue analysis, elbow method on scree plot returned 8 as the optimal number) 6 different modelling approaches have been formulated.
 The best fitting/performing 3 models had the following characteristics: